oconnor663/jacko.io/posts/async_two.md

 }
 ```

+None of the calling code has changed.
+This non-async `fn foo` and the `struct
+Foo` that it returns are drop-in replacements for `async fn foo`.
+They do
+exactly the same thing.
+Click on the Playground button to see it run.

 We finally have something more to say about what a "future" is.
-Futures
+Apparently,
-implement the `Future` trait and have a `poll` method.
-The `poll` method asks,
+futures implement the `Future` trait and have a `poll` method.
+The `poll`
-"Is this future finished?"
-If so, it returns [`Poll::Ready`] with the future's
+method asks, "Is this future finished?"
+If so, it returns [`Poll::Ready`] with
-`Output`.[^no_output] If not, it returns [`Poll::Pending`].
-We can see that
+the future's `Output`.[^no_output] If not, it returns [`Poll::Pending`].
+We can
-`Foo::poll` won't return `Ready` until `Sleep::poll` has returned `Ready`.
+see that `Foo::poll` won't return `Ready` until `Sleep::poll` has returned
+`Ready`.

 [`Poll::Ready`]: https://doc.rust-lang.org/std/task/enum.Poll.html
 [`Poll::Pending`]: https://doc.rust-lang.org/std/task/enum.Poll.html

 [^no_output]: `async fn foo` has no return value, so the `Foo` future has no
     `Output`.
 Rust represents no value with `()`, the empty tuple, also known
     as the "unit" type.
-Functions and futures with no return value are used for
-    their side effects, like printing.

 But `poll` isn't just a question; it's also where the work of the future
 happens.
 In `Foo`'s case, it's where the printing happens.
 This forces a